 Sandblasting Booths.
 Tips for Staying Safe.

 Sandblasting is not an activity for the faint of heart, but is incredibly useful for stripping old paint or smoothing rough metal surfaces of old cars, industrial parts, and more.
 Sandblasters generally work with compressed air, and the media used to blast can range from shotblasting with metal pellets to soadblasting with baking soda.
 But no matter what or how you sandblast, it’s important to make safety a number one priority as breathing in the particulate produced in sandblasting can be very dangerous.
-Here are some tips from Marathon Finishing to keep in mind before working on your next project.
+Here are some sandblasting safety tips & precautions from Marathon Finishing to keep in mind before working on your next project.

 1. Always wear personal protective gear in and around your sandblasting booth

 We can’t stress this point enough: always wear your personal protection equipment before and during sandblasting work.
 The first item is a dust mask rated for and approved by NIOSH (the National Institute for Occupational Safety and Health) to the medium you’ll be working with.
 OSHA suggests specifically a type CE NIOSH-certified airline respirator with a positive pressure blasting helmet.
 Next are safety goggles to protect your eyes from particulate.
 Last is full-body protective clothing, including sturdy leather or neoprene gloves.
 If you have access to professional sandblasting suits, use them.
 Neck and shoulder coverings are a must.
 Afterwards, be careful when removing your protection that you don’t inhale any accumulated dust.